 "We knew about (the family history) growing up, but it never really influenced what we did," Deric said.

 Both played other sports for a time, with Deric competing in football as recently as last season, though both admitted that basketball is their first love.

 It is one that has been cultivated with intense one-on-one matchups between the siblings.
 Who wins?

-Page 2 of 2 - Neither will say definitively, though the indication is that Deric comes out on top more often that not.
+Neither will say definitively, though the indication is that Deric comes out on top more often that not.
 But both agree that it has helped to develop the balance and overall strengths of their game.

 "It's made a big difference," Megan said.
 "I feel like it teaches me things that I can't learn other places."